openstack-archive/python-solumclient/README.rst

 -------------------

 - Create a pull request from a branch to the master
-   - This will trigger tests; check the results on Kabana
+   - This will trigger tests; check the results on Kibana
 - Update the pull request
-   - This will re-trigger tests; check the results in Kabana
+   - This will re-trigger tests; check the results in Kibana
 - Merge the pull request
-   - This will re-trigger tests; check the results in Kabana
+   - This will re-trigger tests; check the results in Kibana

 Support